danilobellini/dose/README.rst

 If you just wish to run Dose on Windows, you should read the previous section instead.
 Cygwin_ is another platform, one that runs on Windows and has many resources from Linux.
-On Cygwin, even the Python resources aren't the same.
+On Cygwin, even the Python resources are the ones documented as available in POSIX systems.

-To install Python 2, pip and wxPython Classic 3.0 on Cygwin, you have to install these packages from the Cygwin installer (as well as their dependencies detected by the installer):
+To install Python 2 and wxPython Classic 3.0 on Cygwin, you have to install these packages from the Cygwin installer (as well as their dependencies detected by the installer):